-This article, will be looking at the Nigeria Immigration Service, ranks, symbol, and salary structure.
+This article will be looking at the Nigeria Immigration Service, ranks, symbols, and salary structure.
 You will be fully enlightened.

 Firstly, we need to establish a foundational knowledge about what the Nigeria Immigration Service is all about and the role they play in our country.
 So what is the Nigeria Immigration service?

 The Nigeria Immigration Service was extracted from the Nigeria Police force in August 1958.
 It was formerly known as the Immigration Department headed by the Chief Federal Immigration Officer (CFIO) and Mr. EH Harrison was the first person to attain this position.
 Furthermore, this Governmental Agency adopted the Immigration Ordinance of 1958 for its operations, which allowed them to maintain a low and simple profile to achieve the desired goals and objectives of the Government.

 Under this new Act of Parliament, the head of the agency was now referred to as the Director of Immigration and the first set of Immigration Officers were deployed from the Nigeria Police Force (NPF).
 But following some reforms and a Government white paper which took place on the 1st of October, 1992, the position of Director of Immigration was changed to Comptroller General of Immigration Service and this gave the agency a para-military status.

 One of the implementations the Agency has adopted is the use of ICT (Information and Communication Technology) in carrying out its duties.
 This led to the introduction of the Machine Readable Passport (MRP) in June 1998 and the Combined Expatriate Residence Permit and Aliens Card (CERPAC) in 2001.
 This wasn’t the only useful implementation the agency adopted, they also brought about online payment for their services which helped in creating e-revenue for the government and they became the first government agency to adopt the use of electronic payment.